 What is network capital though?

 Network capital is simply the relationships you have with the key players in your supply and distribution chain.
 You would be justified in including customers in the mix as well, because then you can point to those customers with whom you have the kind of relationship through which you can extend credit, i.e. delivering the product or service you’re offering and then trusting that they’ll honour their payment when the time comes, like being billed at the end of the month.
+Moreover, thanks to accounting automation tools, keeping track of any bills has never been easier.
+If you would like to learn more about accounting automation tools, you can find plenty of helpful resources on websites such as https://chaserhq.com/ for example.

 On the side of the suppliers and distributors, having a good working relationship, i.e. network capital, simply means by example that they could perhaps supply you with the raw material or other supplies you use to render the service of create the product you’re going to retail, on something like a 90 day invoice.
 The advantages of that should be obvious, because then it means they’re familiar enough with your operation and trust you enough to effectively be part of the to-market process and only collect their dues once the end-user business has been facilitated.